 Radiation Oncology Medical Students

 The Case Western Reserve University/University Hospitals Cleveland Medical Center Department of Radiation Oncology offers several different opportunities for interested students.
 Informal observerships can be arranged as requested for students at any level of training.
 More formal clerkships are designed for students in their 3rd or 4th years.
-These can be either two weeks or four weeks in duration.
-The following sites may be useful in learning more about the program:

 Course Offering for Medical Students: RAON 4002A Clinical Radiation Oncology